 - Allow visitors to enable or control the font size, contrast, links underline, readable fonts with an accessibility toolbar.

 - Remove target attributes from links and add landmark roles.

-Best WordPress accessibility plugin for: Websites that were originally built within the Pojo framework.
+The best WordPress Accessibility Plugin for Websites originally created within the Pojo framework.

-Price: One Click Accessibility is free to download from the official repository.
+Price One Click Accessibility can be downloaded for free from the official repository.

 WordPress Accessibility Helper

 WordPress Accessibility Helper has a 5-star rating and more than 10,000 active installations.
-This plugin offers a free version with a robust set of features.
-The premium version adds even more features, including the ability to control modal windows and popups, add accordions, and customize logos.
+The Plugin offers a free version with a comprehensive set of features.
+The premium version offers even more features, including the ability to control modal windows and popups, add accordions, and customize logos.